veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 Break the loop by inserting a register (`always_ff`) on at least one path, or by restructuring the design so that the dependency chain terminates.

+### combinational_loop_position_overflow

+This error is reported when a flattened signal width, unpacked array size, or positional offset tracked by combinational-loop analysis exceeds the supported range.
+Reduce the signal width or array dimensions of the affected module.

 ### component_interface_mismatch

 This error is reported when the usage of a `$comp::*` verification component doesn't match